-The project is engaged in mineral exploration activities, organized under the laws of Sierra Leone.
-MORE owns 90% of MORE Minerals SL and that it plans to continue its representation and operations in Sierra Leone.
+The project is engaged in mineral exploration activities, organized under the laws of Sierra Leonne.
+The Company owns 90% of MORE Minerals SL.
+The project's operations were suspended due to the Ebola virus crisis.
+MORE Minerals plans to continue its representation in Sierra Leone.
+Care and maintenance of MORE Mineral's assets is ongoing.